nileshyadavme/Physics-engine/README.md

 Week 4: Add 3D rendering component and user interface and Final testing and bug fixing.

-### This is a 1 month project ho I finish in the given time.
+### This is a 1 month project.
+Hope I finish this project in the given time.

 ## Authors